-- i. any form of cash wherever deposited or retained; - ii. shares, stocks, debentures, bonds or other securities; - iii. any form of trade, business or commercial licence permits; and iv. any other movable property, including all types of motor vehicles, jewellery, club memberships, household furniture and sports equipment.
+- any form of cash wherever deposited or retained; - shares, stocks, debentures, bonds or other securities: - iii. any form of trade, business or commercial licence permits; and - iv. any other movable property, including all types of motor vehicles, jewellery, club memberships, household furniture and sports equipment.

-PART II: INFORMATION SECURITY
+PART III: INFORMATION SECURITY